 Yes, it’s possible!
 They can be taught in a way kids will love.
 They’ll jump at the chance to learn.
 You’ll love not having any prep work, pre-reading, or fights over school work.
 Older kids can even work independently.

 If you’re ready to dive in a bit deeper than this activity pack, keep reading.

-We have put together an entire Fraction Kit.
+We have put together an entire ShillerLearning Fractions Kit.
 It’s almost 200 pages of lessons.
-It comes with our beautiful, high-quality fraction circles, pre-scripted lessons, and answers.
+It comes with TWO sets of our beautiful, high-quality fraction circles, fractions songs, pre-scripted lessons, and answers.
 Everything you need to start.
 All you need to do is open and go, seriously, no prep work required.
 Do the first diagnostic test to see what lessons you need to cover.
 Then jump into the lessons.
 Our lessons use the 3-Period lesson from Montessori’s philosophy and all the senses to help kids learn!

 It’s the perfect companion to this fun FREE activity pack.